 Tornadoes, hail, flash flooding possible as severe storms roll into Kansas City area

-You may know what a tornado watch is but do you know these tornado phrases?

-Several rounds of severe thunderstorms are expected to sweep into the Kansas City area Tuesday afternoon and evening, bringing the possibility of damaging winds and hail and a few tornadoes, according to the National Weather Service in Pleasant Hill.
+Several rounds of severe thunderstorms are expected to sweep into the Kansas City area Tuesday afternoon and evening, bringing the possibility of damaging winds, hail and a few tornadoes, according to the National Weather Service in Pleasant Hill.

 Some of the tornadoes could be strong, according to the weather service.